-• Salesforce Console in Salesforce Classic is available only in Supported Browsers for Salesforce Classic.
+- Salesforce Console in Salesforce Classic is available only in supported browsers.
 If you use an unsupported browser, you get a degraded experience.

-Tip: For best performance, we recommend that console users adopt the Google Chrome[TM] browser and machines with 8 GB of RAM.
+For best performance, we recommend that console users adopt the Google ChromeTM browser and machines with 8 GB of RAM.
 Keep in mind that 32-bit systems are subject to memory limitations.
-To take full advantage of the added RAM, use 64-bit versions of both the OS and the browser.

-• When using Live Agent in the Salesforce Classic Console, we recommend using Internet Explorer 8, 9, or 10 or the latest stable version of Firefox or Google Chrome.

-- A console offers limited support for right-to-left languages, such as Arabic or Hebrew.
-Since right-to-left languages aren't fully supported, some features don't appear as expected in a console, such as Case Feed, Live Agent, and Salesforce Knowledge. - All Salesforce CRM Content items display as primary tabs in a console. - When using Social Accounts, Contacts, and Leads, the Social Viewer window doesn't align properly within a console. - Record home pages, including their standard Tools sections, don't display in a console.
+To take full advantage of the added RAM, use 64-bit versions of both the operating system and the browser. - When using Chat in the Salesforce Classic Console, we recommend using Internet Explorer 8, 9, or 10 or the latest stable version of Firefox or Google Chrome. - A console offers limited support for right-to-left languages, such as Arabic or Hebrew.
+Since right-to-left languages aren't fully supported, some features don't appear as expected in a console, such as Case Feed, Chat, and Salesforce Knowledge. - All Salesforce CRM Content items display as primary tabs in a console. - When using Social Accounts, Contacts, and Leads, the Social Viewer window doesn't align properly within a console. - Record home pages, including their standard Tools sections, don't display in a console.